 Non-degree students who are only enrolled through the Division of Continuing Education and Professional Studies must withdraw from that campus separately.

 Students are allowed to take a leave of absence from the University of Colorado Boulder; however, the leave-of-absence process differs for undergraduate and graduate students.
 Graduate students must apply for the Time-Off Program to take a leave of absence for the Fall or Spring semesters.
 Graduate students who do not apply for the Time-Off Program, will be discontinued and must reapply in order to return to CU-Boulder.
 Undergraduate students may take up to three semesters off after their last graded semester at CU-Boulder without having to apply for leave of absence.
+Summer semesters are included in this three semester count, please refer to the Return Chart for more details.
 However, the StayConnected Program is available for those undergraduate students who would like to maintain certain CU-Boulder benefits during their semesters away.

 If you are considering withdrawing, be sure to refer to the Withdrawal Calendar where dates for refunds and tuition assessment are posted well in advance of every semester.
 No exceptions are made to deadlines posted on the Withdrawal Calendar.